Forest School Behaviour Policy

 Behaviour conflicts.

 Conflicts are inevitable between humans no matter how old you are.
+Children learn to deal with these conflicts through PLAY.

+We then summarise what we thought the learners said, does that sound right to them?
+Validating everyone’s feelings, allow all the learners to talk.
 How would they like to resolve the conflicts so everyone feels safe?
-Trust them to make that decision.
+We trust them to make that decision.

-Opportunities to develop and identify our emotions and needs helps to understand them for ourselves and communicate them to other.
+Opportunities to develop and identify our emotions and needs helps to understand them for ourselves and communicate them to others.
 Building a culture that nurtures emotional safety to make mistakes and earn back trust.

 Dangerous behaviour.

 Behaviour that endangers or harms the learner or another person during a Forest School session an adult will step in and evaluate the situation.
+Communicating what we see using concrete observations.
+Expressing our own feelings of safety about the behaviour, our needs for safety for the group and/or individual.

 Exclusion from forest school.